Tax guide

 • Save computation and supporting documents after filing.

-• Confirm the relevant financial year, assessment year, tax period, or compliance month before acting.
+• Confirm the financial year, assessment year, or compliance period before acting.

-• Match AIS, TIS, Form 26AS, GST records, bank statements, or business ledgers where relevant.
+• Match AIS, TIS, Form 26AS, GST records, bank statements, and business ledgers where relevant.

-• Preserve acknowledgements, challans, computation sheets, and professional review notes.
+• Preserve acknowledgements, challans, computation sheets, and any professional review notes.

 Common mistakes and risk areas